Mark's Music Pages

 and its heritage.
 I think Mark and

 Chris have achieved this." - FOLK NORTH WEST AUTUMN 2005 REVIEW

 "I think this collection will appeal to most lovers of folk songs but, for those of us that like to delve a little deeper into the history, meaning and continuing relevance of these songs, it is absolutely essential." - SHREDS AND PATCHES ISSUE 35 REVIEW

-The 35 ballads in the collection run to 133 minutes playing time and the double CD is available from June 2005 for £16 including postage and packing.
+The 35 ballads in the collection run to 133 minutes playing time and the double CD is available for £11 including postage and packing.

 Please make cheques payable to "Mark Dowding"

 *Overseas enquiries - please email me for details of postage costs and payment through Paypal

 Snail Mail address for all CDs:

 |1 The Handloom Weavers' Lament||10 A Weaver's Song|